gabriel-marchetti/Obsidian-Vault/C++/General Ideas.md

 C++ suffered from it's own paradigm which is "The developer doesn't pay for what they don't use".
-In practice, the developer must pay more attention to the dependencies.
+In practice, the developer must pay more attention to the dependencies that the project needs.

 A general knowledge for c++ workflow is:
 -> Arithmetic
 -> Boolean Algebra
 -> Drawing Flowcharts
 -> Representation of Numbers in Different Systems.

+C++ supports
+-> Object-Oriented Programming
+-> Procedural Programming
+-> Generic Programming

 # Mainly uses of C++
 -> High performance.